ccoenraets/phonegap-workshop/readme.md

     }
     ```

-3. Pass an anonymous callback function as an argument to the initialize() function of the app object.
+3. In the app object's initialize() method, pass an anonymous callback function as an argument to the constructor of the persistence store.
 The store will call this function after it has successfully initialized.
-In the anonymous function, call the showHomeView() function to display the Home View.
+In the anonymous function, call the showHomeView() function to programmatically display the Home View.

     ```javascript
     initialize: function() {